lngquoctrung/getting-started-docker/README.md

 a2474d5be8032819878bd270993970a61ee1bd8b1a746c3c47c597a0a6bd4ef9
 ```

 Access Nginx by browsing to <http://localhost:80/>.
 To verify which process is bound to port `80`, using the `lsof` command.
-You need to use `sudo` because the process is owned by the Docker daemon user and you otherwise won't be able to see its name or PID
+You need to use `sudo` because the process is owned by the Docker daemon user, and you otherwise won't be able to see its name or PID

 ```shell
 sudo lsof -i :80